AndrzejSzelag/oauth2google/README.md

 # OAuth 2.0 Google

-### A Spring Boot web-based application configured to use OAuth 2.0 with Google Cloud API.
+### A Spring Boot web-based application configured to use OAuth 2.0 with Google API.

 #### What is OAuth 2.0?